olssonm/swish-php/README.md

 Testing is done via pest.
 Simply run `composer test` to run them.

-I take pride knowing that all code is tested.
+I take pride knowing that all code is tested and aim for 100% test coverage.
 If you want to contribute, please make sure to add tests and to make sure that no tests fail.

 ## License